 things that your audience would consider as "deal breakers".

-Guides have a dual purpose as they are also good for SEO and PPC, possibly driving traffic that initially looked into your competition and then saw you as an alternative worth checking out.
+Guides have a dual purpose.
+You can use them to convert the users that initially looked into your competition and then saw you as an alternative worth checking out.
 You can also offer these guides as free lead magnets to generate leads.